Introduction To Bone Injuries, Joint Injuries, Disc Disease & Cartilage Diseases

 1. to rule out infectious, excessive inflammatory, or metabolic problems that may be involved with the lameness.
 This would also include rarer problems such as mineral deficiencies and diseases that affect calcium and phosphorous.

 2. For anesthetic safety: we often (usually) have to anesthetize limb injured patients for x-rays, wound repair, splinting, and surgery.
-Ideally, this means making sure liver, kidney, and sugar and electrolyte are all within normal range and not likely to cause complications.
-We do this with blood work.
+Ideally, this means making sure liver, kidney, and sugar, red blood cell levels, platelet levels, and electrolyte are all within normal range and not likely to cause complications.
+That's what blood work is for.

 Treatment